-Our consultancy package goes beyond training, and we use the principles of co-production by working with staff at all levels to understand the service, training requirements and individual needs of patients.
+We use the principles of co-production - working with staff at all levels to understand the service, training requirements and individual needs of patients.

 We do this by:

-For example, we have carried out projects to address change management aspects of delivering self-management support.
+We have carried out projects to address change management aspects of delivering self-management support.
 These projects utilise the frameworks of Plan Do Study Act (PDSA) and Normalization Process Theory (NPT) to facilitate teams to raise awareness, integrate, sustain and evaluate self-management support.